usamaasif24/digital-design-fabrication/README.md

 <p align="center"><em>Video 9: Full system demonstration — sensor-driven inflate and deflate cycle</em></p>

-**Observations:** The ultrasonic sensor responded reliably to hand movements.
-The interaction felt natural — pushing down to inflate and stepping back to deflate mimicked a real pump action.
-The MOSFET modules handled the pump current without any issues and the valve switched correctly between inflation and deflation paths.
+**Observations:** The ultrasonic sensor responded well to hand movements and felt intuitive to use.
+The interaction resembled a real pumping motion.
+The MOSFET modules handled the pumps reliably, and the valve switched correctly between the two airflow paths.

 ---